-Examinations of all the classes are held at the close of the first and the third terms.
+Examinations of all the classes are held at the close of each term.
 The results of these examinations are combined with the recitation marks to make up a student's grade for the term.
-The grade for the second term will consist solely of recitation marks.

 Whenever a student aggregates three absences from any department he is given a special examination in that department.
 If a student shows marked deficiency in any study, the professor in charge may require him to take a special examination at any time during the term to determine whether he shall continue with the class.